mjunaidca/caxai/readme.md

     - Integration Tests: 2

 `root api directoy: Contains the FastAPI backend microservice code, including API routes, models, and database configurations.`

-### NextJS14
-- Use Server Actions for all User Actions
-- Middleware andCustom Authentication Flow Using FastAPI Backend OAuth service to implement user Authentication & Secure Routes
-- Streaming and Suspense to enchance UI
-- A custom todos management dashboard for all users
-- Shadcn UI and Tailwind Css for UI engineering

-### Cax TaskPal Custom GPT

-- The Custom Actions Are configured using OpenAI Spec
-- To Manage MultiUsers we are using OAuth Code Flow Authorization Scheme.
-- This Custom GPT can view all todos, add new tasks to list, update and delete them.
-- User can manage todos themselves with nextjs14 web app.

-##### Fun Fact: You can even call Custom GPT from mobile app and perform all these todo crud operations.

 Here's quick overview of how oAuth works with Custom GPT here: